Upton Castle (1793 ship): Career

 Linois described Charlotte as being copper-sheathed, of 650 tons and 16 guns.
 She was carrying a cargo of rice.
 Upton Castle he described as being copper-sheathed, of 627 tons, and 14 guns.
 She was carrying a cargo of wheat and other products from Bengal.
 He sent both his prizes into Isle de France (Mauritius).
-She arrived at Ile de France in November, a few days prior to the 14thLloyd's List №4196.
+She arrived at Ile de France in November, a few days prior to the 14th.

 How Charlotte and Upton Castle returned to British hands is currently obscure.
 Still, Charlotte was again in British hands by 1807, and Upton Castle by 1809.

-On 23 July 1809 Master Hugh Adams sailed her from Bombay for England.
+On 23 July 1809, Master Hugh Adams sailed her from Bombay for England.
 She was at the Cape of Good Hope on 15 September, reached Saint Helena on 7 October, and arrived at The Downs pm 22 December.

 The British attacked Île de France and captured it on 3 December 1810.
 Upton Castle was one of almost 30 transports that delivered troops and supplies for the invasion.

 The British then chartered some nine vessels, Upton Castle among them, as cartels to carry back to France the French troops that they had captured.
 Upton Castle arrived at Morlaix on 19 March 1812.

-Between 1814 and 1817 Upton Castles master was Henry W. Beyts.
-In 1816 and 1817 he sailed her to China.
+Between 1814 and 1817, Upton Castle's master was Henry W. Beyts.
+In 1816 and 1817, he sailed her to China.
+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Upton Castle's applied for a licence on 31 October 1814, and received it on 1 November.
+It is not clear that she ever took up the option to sail between London and the Far East.

 Fate

-A fire destroyed Upton Castle on 16 February 1817 at Saugor, near the mouth of the Ganges.
+A fire destroyed Upton Castle on 16 February 1817, at Saugor, near the mouth of the Ganges.